HmmGamer/Taha_Global/README.md

 Attributes: Add them directly on your fields or methods (as shown in usage examples).

-Tools: Call static methods from utility classes when needed.
+Static Tools: Call static methods from utility classes when needed.

 Dynamic Tools: Add the prefabs/managers to your scenes as needed.